Skip to main content

 Libyan Rice Pudding

-Creamy rice pudding made with milk, sugar, rose water or orange blossom water, topped with cinnamon, nuts.
-Served cold or warm.
-Comforting, fragrant, simple dessert.
-Popular during Ramadan, family gatherings.
+A creamy rice pudding made with milk and sugar, scented with rose water or orange blossom water and topped with cinnamon and nuts.
+It is served cold or warm.
+A simple, fragrant dessert that turns up during Ramadan and at family gatherings.

 vegetarianContains: DairyContains: Nuts